fnss/fnss.github.io/index.md

 #### Development branch
 You can download the latest version of the code from the development branch using [Git](http://git-scm.com/).
-The code on the development branch is usually quite stable and can be used safely.
+The code on the development branch is generally stable and can be used safely.
 Open a command shell, move to the directory where you want to download FNSS and type:

     $ git clone https://github.com/fnss/fnss.git